-One of the most popular tourist attractions in Dubrovnik is without a doubt the cable car ride to the top of Mount Srd.
-If you want to walk you can, if you want to drive you can (see below for more on that), but nothing beats the cable car ride, and the other bonus is that you don’t have to walk in the intense summer heat!
-And if you happen to visit Dubrovnik off-season, you’re in luck, as the cable car runs year round!
+One of the most popular tourist attractions in Dubrovnik is, without a doubt, the cable car ride to the top of Mount Srd.
+If you want to walk, you can; if you’re going to drive, you can (see below for more on that), but nothing beats the cable car ride in Dubrovnik, and the other bonus is that you don’t have to walk in the intense summer heat!
+And if you happen to visit Dubrovnik off-season, you’re in luck, as the cable car runs year-round!

-Dubrovnik is a good-looking destination, but seeing it from up above will show you the grand size and scale, as well as seeing a little further afield too; on a clear day you can see up to 60km away – that’s as far as the beautiful Elafiti Islands!
+Dubrovnik is a beautiful destination, but seeing it from up above will show you the grand size and scale, as well as seeing a little further afield too.
+On a clear day, you can see up to 60 km away – that’s as far as the beautiful Elafiti Islands!

 What Is The Dubrovnik Cable Car And Mount Srd?

-We just mentioned that on a clear day you can see as far as the neighboring islands, but the view you will get over the local coastline is something you should be snapping away at on your camera!
+We just mentioned that you could see as far as the neighboring islands on a clear day, but the view you will get over the local coastline is something you should be snapping away at on your camera!